Ben-glitch-cloud/Chitter_app/README.md

 <p align="center"><img width="300" src="https://user-images.githubusercontent.com/71974361/112901568-d6730880-90dc-11eb-8ed6-2b33c36fb3b3.gif"></p>

-<p align="center"> This repo follows the re-creation of the MAKERS Chitter app challenge from week 4. </p>
+<p align="center"> This repo follows the re-creation of the MAKERS Chitter app challenge from week 4.
+Though with some exstra features including; comments that can be made on your peeps, a like button and delete your own posts/commets from the chat.</p>
 </br>
 </br>
 <h2 align="center">Images of the Project</h2>